 The Disneyland Resort offers a host of services to help Guests with cognitive disabilities—including those on the Autism Spectrum—maximize their Resort experience.

-- Advanced Ticket Purchase: To avoid the possibility of waiting in line at ticket locations outside of park entrances, we recommend obtaining your tickets in advance.
+To avoid the possibility of waiting in line at ticket locations outside of the park entrances, we recommend obtaining your tickets in advance.
 Tickets for theme parks—including Annual Passports—can be purchased online or by calling (714) 781-4636.

-- Stroller and Wheelchair Rental: If necessary, your party can rent a stroller, wheelchair or ECV/motorized scooter for a day or more at the Disneyland Resort Stroller Shop, located in the main entrance plaza to the right of Disneyland Park entrance, and also at select Disney Resort Hotels.
+If necessary, your party can rent a stroller, wheelchair or ECV/motorized scooter for a day or more at the Disneyland Resort.
+A designated shop is located near the main entrance of Disneyland Park, and also at select Disney Resort hotels.

 For further information on how to use this service, please speak with a Cast Member at each specific attraction.

 The theme parks offer a wide variety of great shows and rides for you and your party to experience, and accessing these can be done in several ways including the use of standard queues, Disney FASTPASS Service and a Disability Access Service, as well as other accommodations based on individual service needs.